Reclaiming doctors’ time with AI-assisted rota management

 Challenge

-How might we design a rota app MVP that integrates with hospital systems, ensures safety compliance, and gives clinicians one reliable, offline-accessible place to manage and swap shifts, helping them to reducing unpaid admin and cognitive load?
+How might we design a rota app MVP that integrates with hospital systems, ensures safety compliance, and gives clinicians one reliable, offline-accessible place to manage and swap shifts, helping them to reduce unpaid admin time and cognitive load?

 Solution